I have been a trainer for over fifteen years.

-Interval training improves cardiovascular fitness, insulin sensitivity, HDL (good) cholesterol, and helps reduce both visceral and subcutaneous fat.
+Interval training improves cardiovascular fitness, insulin sensitivity, and HDL (good) cholesterol and helps reduce both visceral and subcutaneous fat.

-After warming up, cycle through 30 seconds at regular intensity, 20 seconds at a slightly higher intensity and 10 seconds at an even higher intensity.
+After warming up, cycle through 30 seconds at regular intensity, 20 seconds at a slightly higher intensity, and 10 seconds at an even higher intensity.

 3. Don’t focus too much on calories.

 One of my most important health tips is to pay attention to the quality of your nutrition, not just how many calories you consume.

-When you lose weight solely through dieting, the weight you lose will be predominantly muscle.
-When you lose weight through a combination of resistance training, improved diet and cardio workouts, you lose proportionally more fat and gain muscle.
+When you lose weight through resistance training, an improved diet, and cardio workouts, you lose proportionally more fat and gain muscle.

 4. Don’t set unrealistic goals.

 Make sure your goals respect your health history, current lifestyle, age, gender, and genetic makeup.

 Don’t aim to have model abs if you don’t have the genetics, Photoshop at your disposal, and the time needed to train.

 5. Don’t only associate exercise with weight loss.

-My advice: In addition to any weight-loss goals, aim to have more energy, sleep better, improve your bone density, enhance your mood, increase your strength and even train for a sport.
+My advice: In addition to any weight-loss goals, aim to have more energy, sleep better, improve your bone density, enhance your mood, increase your strength, and even train for a sport.